Understanding Mortgage Insurance

-The good news is the mortgage insurance is typically not required for the entire term of the loan.
-Once you’ve made enough mortgage payments to decrease the balance to less than 80 percent of the home’s value, you can request that the lender remove the mortgage insurance.
-Once your balance gets below 78% of your home’s value, the mortgage lender is required to eliminate the need for mortgage insurance.
+The good news is it is typically not required for the entire term of the loan.
+Once you’ve made enough payments to decrease the balance to less than 80 percent of the home’s value, you can request that the lender remove it.
+Once your balance gets below 78% of your home’s value, the mortgage lender is required to eliminate the need for PMI.

 How Much Will Mortgage Insurance Cost?